Ritam-Guha/Image-Enhancement/Contrast Stretching using DE/README.md

 mutation: mutation rate in DE

 ## Running the Code
-Set the image path properly
-Adjust and tune the parameters in the code
+Set the image path properly (Sample images are provided in Data folder) Adjust and tune the parameters in the code
 Interactive python users: load the ICE_DE.ipynb file to a interactive python platform Non-interactive python users: Run the ICE_DE.py file